manifest/vmq_joseauth/README.md

 [![Build Status][travis-img]][travis]

-The plugin for VerneMQ that is providing client authentication via JSON Web Tokens (JWT).
+The plugin for VerneMQ that provides client authentication via JSON Web Tokens (JWT).

 ### Keys

 Currently, only keys in PEM and DER formats are supported.
-To be processed by the plugin, key files must follow the name convention:
+To be processed by the plugin application, key files must follow the name convention:
 - For PEM keys: `pem:issuer[:kid][:anything]`
 - For DER keys: `der:issuer:[kid]:alg[:anything]`
-Key files should be accessible for the application.
-`keys_directory` application environment variable is pointing to the directory with keys.
+Key files should be accessible for the application (`keys_directory` application environment variable is pointing to the directory with keys).